owlbemi/COVID-and-States-Project/README.md

-# STAT 3355.001 Final Project: Alchohol, Wealth, and Happiness
+# STAT 3355.001 Final Project: COVID-19 and the States

 By Ann Biju, Jake Lee, and Whitney Humecky